 How can you access our support?

-The Enterprise and Careers Zone is based in L0.02 on the ground floor of the Library Building, Ipswich, and is open Monday to Friday, 10.00 – 16:00 (term-time), and Tuesday to Thursday, 10.00 - 16.00 (vacation-time) We are closed on university closure days (between Christmas Eve and New Year's Day) and Bank Holidays.
+The Enterprise and Careers Zone is based in L0.02 on the ground floor of the Library Building, Ipswich, and is open Monday to Friday, 10.00 – 16:00 (term-time), and Tuesday to Thursday, 10.00 - 16.00 (vacation-time).
+We are closed on university closure days (between Christmas Eve and New Year's Day) and Bank Holidays.
 We may occasionally close for ad hoc periods to undertake essential staff training, and closures will be advertised outside the Zone.

 Handshake is your online careers platform, it is available to all students and graduates studying at the Ipswich Campus, East Coast College and Suffolk New College.
 Using Handshake, you can: